devArchetype/recognizer-AI/README.md

 # Recognizer

-Recognizer©
+Recognizer©<br>
-        It is a project about computer vision and image processing in order to solve problems in a practical and accessible way.
+        <p>It is a project about computer vision and image processing in order to solve
+        problems in a practical and accessible way.
         This project must solve the school demands that were asked of us.
         Concepts involved: